Khaaz/AxonCore/docs/Core/Executor.md

 <a name="new_Executor_new"></a>

 ### new Executor()
 Executor class.
-Execute and handle execution of listeners and command in the framework Will emit events depending on the execution
+Execute and handle execution of listeners and commands in the framework Will emit events depending on the execution

 <a name="Executor+listener"></a>